 uname -r

 BBR requires kernel 4.9 or later.
-All supported Linux Mint releases (22.x and 21.x) ship with kernels well above this requirement.
+Linux Mint 22.x currently uses a 6.17-based kernel, and Linux Mint 21.x stays on the 5.15 series, so both supported releases already clear that requirement.
 If you are running a custom kernel, verify that CONFIG_TCP_CONG_BBR is set to m or y in your kernel configuration.
-Installing the XanMod kernel on Linux Mint is another option, as it includes BBR support and often enables BBRv2 by default.
+Installing the XanMod kernel on Linux Mint is another option because it includes BBR support.

 sudo nano /etc/sysctl.conf